Health care worker COVID-19 infections underscore mask needs

 Dr. Deepi Goyal had personally treated numerous COVID-19 patients, and yet the infectious disease surprised him last month when he lost taste, felt exhausted and endured soreness as part of his case.

-Minnesota hasn’t suffered the doomsday scenario of COVID-19 knocking out large swaths of doctors and nurses — leaving infected patients with nobody to care for them — but new data is showing the toll of the pandemic on health care workers and the need for continued use of masks and personal protective equipment to act as safeguards.
+Minnesota hasn’t suffered the doomsday scenario of COVID-19 knocking out large swaths of doctors and nurses — leaving infected patients with nobody to care for them — but new data show the toll of the pandemic on health care workers and the need for continued use of masks and personal protective equipment (PPE) to act as safeguards.

-Six percent of front-line hospital caregivers at HCMC and 12 other large U.S. hospitals had blood antibody levels earlier this spring suggesting prior infections with the coronavirus that causes COVID-19, according to a new study by the U.S. Centers for Disease Control and Prevention.
+Six percent of front-line hospital caregivers at Hennepin County Medical Center and 12 other large U.S. hospitals had blood antibody levels earlier this spring suggesting prior infections with the coronavirus that causes COVID-19, according to a new study by the U.S. Centers for Disease Control and Prevention.

 The study also showed a higher rate of antibodies in 9% of hospital workers who didn’t wear masks and personal protective equipment continuously during their jobs.